 Digraphs and blends tend to trip up new readers.
 Just when kids finally have their letter sounds down, out pop tricky letter combinations that change those sounds.
 Oy!

 This digraph and blend chart is a helpful way for students to keep letter clusters straight once and for all.
-Grab your copy below and then hop over and snag our free sight word lists too!
+Grab your copy below and then hop over and snag our Editable Sight Word Games, too!

 Digraphs vs. Blends